Harshitha-Nuthikadi/Shopping-clone/README.md

 No build or server required — all client‑side.

 🖥️ Preview
-(You can insert screenshots here by linking images from the repo: e.g., hero section, product grid, mobile view.)

 📚 Tech Stack & Tools
 HTML5: Structuring the complete layout.